1. How hot is too hot for neodymium magnets?

 When you cool this magnet back to room temperature, it won't climb back up the knee.
 It will drop by an amount shown graphically in purple, as "A".
 The red dot represents the new operating point once the magnet cools back to 20°C. The new operating point is dropped from the 20°C normal curve by the amount lost when the magnet went up to 100°C.

 What does this new operating point mean?
 How much pull strength will be lost?
-Consider that pull strength is closely related to the product of B times H. Use the absolute value, and ignore the negative values of H. Graphically estimating B * H from the blue dot in Figure 2, it is approximately 38.6 MGOe.
-Doing the same for the red dot in Figure 3, I find about 26.3 MGOe.
+Consider that pull strength is closely related to the product of B times H. Use the absolute value, and ignore the negative values of H. Graphically estimating B * H from the blue dot in the 20C graph, it is approximately 38.6 MGOe.
+Doing the same for the red dot in the 100C graph, I find about 26.3 MGOe.
 So, the strength will have dropped to roughly 26.3 / 38.6 or to about 60% of the original strength.

 Below, the load line is again shown in green.
 At 20°C, the operating point is shown in blue.
 At 140°C, the operating point is shown in red.
 It is interesting that we're using a regular N42 grade magnet, but not showing any losses due to temperature until it's over 140°C.

 If you need better temperature performance in this shape, consider the D61SH.
-On our Specs page, N42SH magnets are listed as having a MaxOpTemp of 302°F (150°C).
-Checking the N42SH BH Curves below, we find that the magnet performs without any losses at 80°C or even 110°C. At 140°C, at the operating point shown at the red dot, we just start to see the first loss of strength.
+On our specs page, N42SH magnets are listed as having a maximum operating temperature of 302°F (150°C).
+Checking the N42SH BH curves below, we find that the magnet performs without any losses at 80°C or even 110°C. At 140°C, at the operating point shown at the red dot, we just start to see the first loss of strength.
 The D61SH is clearly a better performer at high temperatures than the D61.

-All these examples looked at disc/cylinder magnets.
+All these examples looked at disc magnets and cylinder magnets.
 Everything above is also true for other shapes.
-The Magnet Calculator provides Pc values for Blocks and Rings too.
+Our magnet calculator provides Pc values for block magnets and ring magnets too.

-In all these examples, it was assumed that the Permeance Coefficient for a single magnet in free space was applicable.
+In all of these examples, it was assumed that the permeance coefficient for a single magnet in free space was applicable.
 In your application, this may not be true.
-If the magnet is stuck to a big steel plate, it could be slightly less.
-If it is stuck to another magnet, can be substantially more.
+If the magnet is stuck to another magnet or steel plate, it can be substantially more.
 It does depend on your specific application.
 All this theory is a great guideline, but be sure to test in your own situation.

 What about temperature cycling?
 This is a popular question.
-As long as you're staying below the Maximum Operating Temperature, it doesn't matter how many times you cycle the magnet's temp.
-No irreversible losses occur until you get above the MaxOpTemp.
+As long as you're staying below the maximum operating temperature, it doesn't matter how many times you cycle the magnet's temp.
+No irreversible losses occur until you get above the maximum operating temperature.
 Even then, if you lose some strength because the magnet strayed above that temperature, you wouldn't incur any successive losses by repeatedly going up to that same temperature.

 What about N52?
 If you compare the N52 curves to the more common N42, you'll see that there are trade-offs when you choose the most powerful magnet grade available.
-In some cases, especially with thinner magnets, N52 magnets can have lower MaxOpTemps than N42.
+In some cases, especially with thinner magnets, N52 magnets can have lower maximum operating temperatures than N42.
 Be sure to consider this in your selection process.

-The graph at right shows measurement data of one magnet's Surface Field at very low temperatures.
+The graph below shows measurement data of one magnet's Surface Field at very low temperatures.
 If you start at room temperature (20°C) and get colder, the strength of the magnet increases by a small amount.
 Below about -125°C, the strength then drops much more quickly.